solana-foundation/developer-content/content/cookbook/wallets/restore-keypair.md

 ---
 title: How to Restore a Keypair
 sidebarSortOrder: 2
+description: "Learn how to restore keypairs from a secret on Solana."
 ---

 If you already have your secret, you can get your Keypair from the secret to